- 🇲🇽 Español

 Loreto is THE place in the world where blue whales come close enough to shore to spend time watching them, so this is where many researchers hang out, and its the place where you have a reasonable chance of seeing one from your kayak.
 We offer this just once a year, so jump on it if you can!

-This trip brings a couple double kayaks along so that we can enjoy a few extras, such as a spotting scope, and more field guides.
+This trip utilizes couple double kayaks so that we can enjoy a few extras, such as a spotting scope, and more field guides.
 Double kayaks also make good platforms from which to film, photograph and observe wildlife.
+Singles will be available on a shared basis.